opawg/podcast-hosts/README.md

 # podcast-hosts
-A JSON list of podcast hosts and a pattern to use in audio URLs
+A JSON list of podcast hosts, and the patterns they use in audio URLs.

-If you have the URL of a podcast's audio file, this JSON file will help you work out who the host is.
+If you have the URL of a podcast's audio file, this JSON file will help you work out who the host is; and abilities that host may have that may impact listener privacy.

 ## Images